bhsd-harry/codemirror-mediawiki/README.md

 *version added: 0.2.0*

 CTRL/CMD-click opens a link in a new tab.
+You may want to supply the [`articlePath`](https://github.com/bhsd-harry/wikiparser-node/wiki/types-%28EN%29#config) field in the parser configuration for internal links to work properly.

 ```ts
 import {openLinks} from '@bhsd/codemirror-wikitext';